apache/pulsar/site/docs/latest/getting-started/Pulsar-2.3.md

 tags: ["2.3"]
 ---

 Pulsar 2.3 is a major new release for Pulsar.
-In this release, we have greatly improved the user experience for Pulsar Functions, Sources, and Sinks by redesigning and adding some of REST and admin APIs
+In this release, we have greatly improved the user experience for Pulsar Functions, Sources, and Sinks by redesigning and some of the REST and admin APIs and also adding new ones.
 ## New Features